 Receptors in the brain for serotonin respond to substances in hemp called phytocannabinoids.
 That helps to quiet the brain and encourage a sense of calm.

 What’s more, hemp usage has been found to foster a stage of deep sleep called REM; a lack of REM can result in anxiety, irritability and difficulty in concentrating.Hemp’s sleep-promoting abilities don’t come with daytime drowsiness and other side effects linked to insomnia medications.
 Click To Tweet

 To get the most out of hemp, look for a product that also supplies such absorption factors as sunflower lecithin and a black pepper extract called BioPerine.

 Other lifestyle factors besides diet can affect sleep.
 Experts recommend that you exercise during the day instead of at night, keep to a regular sleep/wake schedule (even on weekends) and avoid napping during the day. —Lisa James

 Sleep SensationsAutonomous sensory merdian response (ASMR), relaxation in response to gentle sounds, can be a significant sleep aid—without side effects.
 Click To Tweet

 The sizzle of bacon.
 The crinkle of a snack wrapper.
 Popcorn popping.
 Even crickets chirping.
 All these sounds can give Renee Frances a welcome case of the tingles.

-The London, Ontario, resident, 44, says those sounds trigger her autonomous sensory merdian response, or ASMR, that helps her relax and even fall asleep.
+The London, Ontario, resident, 44, says those sounds trigger her ASMR, which helps her relax and even fall asleep.

 “I find myself able to enjoy the journey through the first few stages of sleep,” says Frances, an educator and author who has written the award-winning Avery Sleeps More Readily (Somnus Stuff), with sounds and details that can trigger ASMR when read aloud.
 The book, she says, was written to help her kids fall asleep easier.